divyanshf/infinity_project/README.md

 * A Profile page to display the user details and the list of events that the user has registered for.
 This page also provides an option to log the user out of session.
 We have tried to implement this page using the ***mysql*** and ***passport*** packages.
 * A Google-sign-in option to help the user log-in or register with their google account if they wish to.
 We have tried to implement this feature to authenticate the user via his/her google account using the ***passport*** and ***passport-google-oauth20*** package's google strategy.
 * A Contact page for the user to get in contact with us and send us a message.
 We have tried to implement this feature of receiving mails from users using the ***nodemailer*** package.
 This feature is also supported by ***mailGun's services***.
+* Last but not the least, a wise use of SVGs and SVG animations.

 ## SCREENSHOTS